varunkumardev/amitmerchant1990.github.io/_posts/2016-11-15-Building-Simple-Offline-Notepad-Using-Service-Worker.md

 });
 ```

-Notice, If you want to import any external script in the Service Worker, you can do it using importScripts() .
-In this example we'll be using the [cache-polyfill](https://github.com/coonsta/cache-polyfill) since the support for cache is limited.
+Notice, If you want to import any external script in the Service Worker, you can do it using `importScripts()`.
+In this example, we'll be using the [cache-polyfill](https://github.com/coonsta/cache-polyfill) since the support for the cache is limited.

 Now, We need to cache all files that we want to be cached the first time `ServiceWorker` registered.
 In order to do this, we'll add the following content after `var CACHE_VERSION = 'app-v10';` line: